Jerry Lalrinzuala: International career

 Lalrinzuala has been a part of the India national youth set-up since joining the AIFF Academies.
 His first bit of international exposure came in October 2012 as part of the AIFF Regional Academy based in Kolkata.
 In July 2013 he was made part of the India U16 side that would participate in the 2013 SAFF U-16 Championship alongside future Chennaiyin FC teammate Anirudh Thapa.
 On 30 July 2013, during the final against hosts Nepal, Lalrinzuala scored the only goal of the match from 35-yards out to earn India the championship.

 After leading India's triumph at the SAFF U-16 Championship, Lalrinzuala was included in the India U16 side for the 2014 AFC U-16 Championship qualifiers.
 Despite a good start during the qualifiers, including two victories and a draw in their opening three matches, defeat to Kuwait 2–1 in the final match meant that India failed to qualify for the tournament proper.

-Almost two years later, in August 2015, Lalrinzuala was called-up into the India U19 squad that would participate in the inaugural SAFF U-19 Championship.
-Despite helping the side reach the final against Nepal, India couldn't win the championship as they fell 5–4 on penalties.
+Almost two years later, in August 2015, Lalrinzuala was called-up into the India U19 squad that would participate in the inaugural SAFF U-20 Championship.
+Despite helping the side reach the final against Nepal, India could not win the championship as they fell 5–4 on penalties.

 In February 2017, after his performances for both Chennaiyin in the Indian Super League and DSK Shivajians in the I-League, India head coach Stephen Constantine called Lalrinzuala up to the senior team.
 He would be part of the 31 player preparatory camp that would be preparing for India's first AFC Asian Cup qualifier against Myanmar and their friendly against Cambodia.
 After the camp, it was announced that Lalrinzuala had made the final 24 man squad for those two matches.
-Despite being included in the squad for both matches though, he didn't see any playing time in either game.
+Despite being included in the squad for both matches though, he did not see any playing time in either game.

 Lalrinzuala was given his senior international debut by Constantine on 6 June 2017 when India took on Nepal in a friendly at the Mumbai Football Arena.
 He came on as a 64th minute substitute for Narayan Das as India won 2–0.